MJ9001/project-no/README.md

 c) Given that I am in game, and there are many obstacles, junk parts, and junkyard dogs on screen, when I look at the top left of the  screen, I should still be able to see the pause button, and when I press the pause button, I should see a button that says “quit”, and when I press the quit button, I should return to the main menu, and all level progress from the level should be lost.

 ### As a player, I want to select a level on the main menu to enter the game.
-a) Given that I am in the main menu, when I press the level select button, then Ishould see a tile for each level, and when I press a tile for a level I have unlocked,I should enter that level.
+a) Given that I am in the main menu, when I press the level select button, then I should see a tile for each level, and when I press a tile for a level I have unlocked,I should enter that level.

-b) Given that I am in the main menu, when I press the level select button, then I should see a tile for each level, and when I press a tile for a level that I have notu nlocked, I should not enter the level, and it should play a disheartening sound.
+b) Given that I am in the main menu, when I press the level select button, then I should see a tile for each level, and when I press a tile for a level that I have not unlocked, I should not enter the level, and it should play a disheartening sound.

 c) Given that I am in the main menu, when I press the level select button, I should see a tile for each level, and tiles that correspond to a level that I have not unlocked should be grayed out.